 On September 22, Ethereum suffered from a DDoS attack and the network slowed down.
 This led to a long descending trend which lasted till December.
 By the end of 2016, the exchange price of ETH settled around $7-9.

 2017 was a bullish year for Ethereum – the coin made a solid run on $23 in the first two months.
 In March Ethereum price pumped to $53 and then in the next month it rose to $95.
-Another price push was triggered by a listing on Avantrade exchange.
-As a result, the coin reached $400 in June.
+Another price push was in June and the coin reached $400.
 This lasted until mid-November, when the Ethereum price settled in the $270-350 price range.

 Meanwhile, during the same time period Bitcoin was gaining momentum and reached its ATH of $20,000.
 Ethereum followed in Bitcoin’s footsteps and rose to its own high of $1,400 in January 2018.
 On January 8, the Ethereum price made another leap upward to touch the $1250 mark before falling into a rapid correction.
 The subsequent developments regarding the price of ETH were mainly reactionary mirroring of that of Bitcoin, which saw it spinning its tires in a bearish trend all year long.
 As a result, Ethereum ended the year just above $130 price mark.